PawelKusnierek/TibiaPal/README.md

 You can find me in Tibia on Secura on character 'Isudin'

-You can email me at pkusnierek@yahoo.co.uk
+You can email me at kusnierekpawel@gmail.com

 You can find me on Discord, @Kusnier#4979